Ambition-08/-PRODIGY_DS_02/README.md

 The project aims to:
 - Perform exploratory data analysis (EDA) to understand the distribution of key variables.
 - Visualize the relationships between different features.
-- Build predictive models to predict passenger survival based on these attributes.

 ## Dataset Description